-Understanding what your child is going through and having a strategy to deal with it can help both of you.
+Understanding what your child is going through and having a strategy to deal with it can help you both.
 Here are some tips to help you and your baby get through separation anxiety.

 - Cover basic needs first.
 Saying goodbye will be worse if your baby is hungry, tired, or feeling ill.

 - Say quick good-byes.
-This will help the transition, if you extend your time and linger, so will the anxiety.
+This will help the transition, if you linger and extend the moment, so will the anxiety.

 - Establish a routine.
 Try to say the same good-byes each day to build consistency and your baby’s understanding of what is happening.